webda2l/symfony-docs/serializer.rst

 snake_case to CamelCase
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Symfony applications is common to use camelCase to name properties.
-However
+In Symfony applications, it is common to use camelCase for naming properties.
-some packages can use snake_case as convention.
+However some packages may follow a snake_case convention.

 Symfony provides a built-in name converter designed to transform between
-CamelCase and snake_cased styles during serialization and deserialization
+CamelCase and snake_case styles during serialization and deserialization
 processes.
-You can use it instead of the metadata aware name converter by
+You can use it instead of the metadata-aware name converter by
 setting the ``name_converter`` setting to
 ``serializer.name_converter.snake_case_to_camel_case``: